 Officers need to understand the importance of drying items contaminated with bodily fluids prior to packaging, and packaging those items in paper rather than plastic.
 Mold and mildew will absolutely destroy physical evidence over time.
 These items should also always be clearly marked as a bio-hazard.

 Items with serial numbers should be checked through NCIC prior to being logged.
 If that check results in a “hit”, it is imperative that evidence room personnel be alerted.
-If no hit is generated, those items with serial numbers should be checked again by evidence personnel prior to final disposition.
+If no hit is generated, those items with serial numbers should be checked again by evidence personnel prior to the final disposition.

 Each specific item (or group of like items) needs to be clearly marked with the case number and the item number.
 Better still is a printed bar code label containing that information and more, possibly a brief description of the item, the seizure date, the officer name, seizure location, etc…

 Chain of custody is important for each and every item submitted.
-If your evidence management system doesn’t have the capacity to accurately document chain of custody, it will need to be done in some other manner.
+If your evidence management system doesn’t have the capacity to accurately document the chain of custody, it will need to be done in some other manner.
 No exceptions.

 There are, obviously, many things to think about when drafting policies and procedures on the handling of physical evidence.
-Hopefully we’ve touched on one or two things that you hadn’t previously considered.
+Hopefully, we’ve touched on one or two things that you hadn’t previously considered.